HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ### WCM Design Library

-1. Currently only HTML and Folder components are the covered components of this feature.
+1. Currently, only HTML and Folder components are the supported components of this feature.
-2. Moving and Renaming of files will be equivalent to deleting the original components and creation of an entirely new components.
+2. Moving and renaming of files are equivalent to deleting the original components and creating an entirely new set of components.
-3. If a published component have a draft version, the feature will pull and push into the draft version.
+3. If a published component has a draft version, the feature will pull and push into the draft version.
-4. The Push WCM Design Library feature will only work on WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.
+4. The Push WCM Design Library feature only works on a WCM Design Library previously pulled by the LiveSync Pull WCM Design Library feature.